Diplomats of Solid Sound

 Key tracks

-Bullfrog Boogaloo — This instrumental track from their debut became an early signature, showcasing their tight, gritty funk foundation.
+Bullfrog Boogaloo — This instrumental track from their debut became an instant dance floor filler and a signature of their early raw funk style.